Step 1.2: Engage Key Stakeholders

 - Bus drivers, maintenance workers and associated union representatives

-- Community-based organizations, including environmental organizations, environmental justice organizations and organizations that serve the populations around bus depot locations
+- Community-based organizations, including environmental organizations, disability organizations, environmental justice organizations and organizations that serve the populations around bus depot locations

 - Parents and organizations representing their voices